Cycling in Perth: Park and ride

 Over 200 bike racks are provided at suburban railway stations and major bus stations in the Perth metropolitan area.
 These facilities are usually located on or near platforms for convenience and security purposes.

 Bikes on public transport

 Bikes are permitted on all Transperth train services except for city-bound morning peak (weekdays 7.00am and 9.00am) services and trains heading out of the city in the afternoon peak (weekdays 4.30pm and 6.30pm).
-In fact, bikes cannot depart or pass through Perth, Perth Underground or Esplanade Stations in any direction during these periods – Transperth asks that cyclist get off, ride through the city, then re-board outside of these stations.
+Bikes cannot depart or pass through Perth, Perth Underground or Elizabeth Quay stations in any direction during these periods – Transperth asks that cyclist get off, ride through the city, then re-board outside of these stations.

 Folding bicycles are however permitted in peak times as long as they are in a carry bag, exceed no more than 79 cm x 59 cm x 36 cm in size, and are kept out of the aisles.

-Bikes (excluding Folding bicycles are not allowed on any Transperth bus services.
+Bikes (excluding folding bicycles) are not allowed on any Transperth bus services.